ArithmeticError

 nan

 Depending on the arguments you use to call calculate_effective_interest_rate(), you can either get a ZeroDivisionError or OverflowError exception.
-Using ArithmeticError in the except block, you can catch either exception, which is great when the handling code is common for both exceptions.
+By using ArithmeticError in the except block, you can catch either exception, which is helpful when the handling code is the same for each case.

 Related Resources